 Be aware that the casino version of the In-Between card game is also known as Red Dog.

 Players may not look at their cards until after they have bet, and Players do not ante up.
 Instead, the Dealer places a bulk bet into the middle to create the pot.

 Similar to shoot, where Players do not look at their own cards before betting.
 Bets are instead made after the Dealer turns up the top-card.

 The same game, but with one less card dealt to each Player.
 This reduces the amount of skill for the game somewhat, but allows for more Players to participate.

 United States Variant

-Some areas of the U.S. play Red Dog using two decks, further reducing the skill of the game, and increasing the chance of ties.
+Some areas of the U.S. play the game using two decks, further reducing the skill of the game, and increasing the chance of ties.

-Some Chinese regions play Red Dog with two top-cards instead.
+Some Chinese regions play with two top-cards instead.
 Essentially, the Dealer will draw two-top cards, and the Player is attempting to play a card that is between the values of those two cards.
-For example, top-cards are 3 and 5, so Player must play a 4 to win.
+For example, top-cards are 3 and 5, so the Player must play a 4 to win.